 AADIVASI WELFARE FOUNDATION

-The Aadivasi Welfare Foundation, a section 8 not-for-profit, was founded on November 26th, 2018 with an aim to promote environmental and social sustainability through social forestry and tribal development.
-Over the past 5 years, AWF has planted over 5.97 million trees in tribal-dominated states of India providing livelihood to the rural tribal communities throughout the plantation process.
+The Aadivasi Welfare Foundation, a section 8 not-for-profit, was founded on November 26th, 2018 with an aim to promote environmental and social sustainability through social forestry, water conservation and auxiliary activities.
+Over the past 5 years, AWF has made significant impact by planting over 7.2 million trees in tribal dominated states, establishing over thousand of water bodies, and has adopted a holistic approach for facilitating inclusive development by providing livelihood to the rural tribal communities.

 Our Key Spheres